MichaelLangbein/tdl2/backend/data/wiki/interesting/remote_sensing.md

 Thus:

 -   The resolution is only a function of the incidence angle $\theta$ and the pulse duration $\tau$ - not of the platform altitude.
 A satellite gets an equally good resolution as an aircraft does.
 -   Resolution gets _better_ the higher the incidence angle $\theta$.
 This is why radar is always side-facing.
 There is no spatial resolution directly under the platform.
 Opposite to optical sensors, resolution gets better the further out the observation.
 -   **Polarization**: EM waves have a plane.
 In fact, there is a plane for the electrical wave and a perpendicular one for the magnetic field.
     If a horizontally polarized light beam hits my eye, I'd only see a horizontal line.
 Non-polarized light consists of many waves with all possible angles.
 If they hit my eye, I's see a circle, not a line.
     A radar antenna emits electric waves either vertically (V) or horizontally (H).
 The scattered signal \*might} have changed that polarization.
 Some antennas can pick up both V and H and differentiate between the two.
     Antenna designs:

 -   receive H, Transmit H: HH.
 Strong signal from horizontal, non-voluminous surfaces.
 Streets.
 -   receive H, Transmit V: HV.
 Strong signal from horizontal, voluminous surfaces.
 Rough fields, low shrubbery
 -   VH.
 Strong signal from vertical, voluminous surfaces.
 High trees
 -   VV.
 Strong signal from vertical, non-voluminous surfaces.
 Walls.

 Note that direct sunlight is unpolarized - the sun sends out waves in all possible orientations.
 But light can fall on objects that align polarization.
 Pretty much any time light reflects from something, it gets (at least partially, that is, elliptically) polarized.
 The more refraction, the more likely a change in polarization.
 Consequently, polarization change happens much when there is volume-scattering (branches, dry soil, ...)
 The direction of polarization is often parallel to the surface.

+### Radar to RGB

+-   The band math used depends on the units of your input SAR data.
+    -   If your input SAR data is in decibels, the band combination must be VV for red, VH for green, and VV-VH for blue.
+    -   If your input SAR data is in linear units, use VV for red, VH for green, and VV/VH for blue.
+-   The color composite shows
+    -   water bodies (ocean, rivers, and flooded areas) in blue and purple tones,
+    -   vegetated and forested regions in green,
+    -   urban structures in yellow.
+    -   Pink can be optimally oriented urban structures (oriented orthogonally to the radar look direction), debris in the water, or flooded vegetation.

 ## Important satellites